 - Weight: Lighter headsets reduce strain on your neck.

-- Ear Cup Material: Breathable materials like velour prevent sweat build-up.
-Leatherette often offers better passive noise isolation but can get warm.
+- Ear Cup Material: Breathable materials like velour prevent sweat buildup.
+Leatherette often provides better passive noise isolation but can become warm.

-- Headband Adjustment: Ensure it fits your head securely without creating pressure points.
+- Headband Adjustment: Ensure it fits securely without creating pressure points.

 Durability and Build Quality: Built to Last

-Gaming can be intense, and gear takes a beating.
+Gaming can be intense, and gear endures wear and tear.

 - Materials: Metal frames and high-quality plastics will withstand more abuse than flimsy all-plastic designs.